learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 We will learn what a **remote** and **branch** are in greater detail later on.

-For now, consider the remote as the repository that is on GitHub - in this case, the forked version of the assignment you created earlier.
+For now, consider the remote as the repository that is on GitHub - in this case, the copy of the assignment that you forked into your GitHub account earlier.

 It would be tedious if we had to copy and paste the entire repository link every time we want to push a change, however.
 Instead, these remotes use aliases that point to the URL.
 When cloning a repository down to your machine, an alias gets automatically created for you called `origin`, which is the remote we will push to.

 You can see this yourself by running the command `git remote -v`.
 This will list the remotes your repository has.
+This is also a good way to verify that you are pushing your changes to **your fork** of the assignment

 Then consider a branch as the version of the code you want to push the changes to.
 In most cases, this branch will be called `main` or `master` for older